Environmental Engineering Degrees: BS, MS & PhD Programs

 Georgia Institute of Technology

 Georgia Institute of Technology offers degrees through a PhD in Environmental Engineering (EnvE).
-Program requirements follow those typical of a PhD in sciences and Engineering discussed above with an additional requirement of a minor outside the department.
-The principal focus areas include: environmental biotechnology, water quality and treatment, wastewater reclamation and reuse, hazardous and solid waste engineering, ground water modeling and treatment, air quality monitoring, pollution control and modeling, environmental sciences, and industrial ecology.
+Program requirements follow those typical of science and engineering PhDs discussed above, with an additional requirement of a minor outside the department.
+Principal focus areas include environmental biotechnology, water quality and treatment, wastewater reclamation and reuse, hazardous and solid waste engineering, groundwater modeling and treatment, air quality monitoring, pollution control and modeling, environmental sciences, and industrial ecology.
 Courses in EnvE highlight engineering and scientific principles, system design, applications of environmental engineering operations and processes, and atmospheric and hydrological systems.
 Find additional information about Georgia Institute of Technology courses and staff.

 UC Berkeley